d4tum/seaweed/README.md

 install.packages("readr")
 devtools::install_github("Ram-N/weatherData")
 ```
-After successfully satisfying the above dependancies, execute the following to install seaweed:
+After successfully satisfying the above dependencies, execute the following to install seaweed:

 ```r
 devtools::install_github("qubz/seaweed")
 ```
 ## Example

-Once seaweed is installed, copy and paste the code below into your favorite R tool.
+Once seaweed is installed, copy and paste the code below into your favourite R tool.
 Make sure you __change the path__ in ```write_delim``` to a suitable location __before you run the code__.

 ```r
 library(seaweed)